Social insurance (SI) contributions

 Unemployment insurance (UI) contributions

 Mandatory UI contributions are applicable to Vietnamese individuals only.
 Expatriates are exempt.
-The employer and employee contributions are 1% on gross salary each.
+The employer and employee contributions are 1% on total salary and some allowance.
 The employee contribution is capped at 20 times the minimum regional salary for UI contributions.

 Value-added tax (VAT)